jel476/Capstone-Project1/Project_Final_Report.md

 Data Used
 ---------

 The final data set used in this project will be a combination of 3 different data sets.
-The first and major one, provided by Five Thirty Eight, is Uber ridersehip data set in two different time spans from April 1st – September 30th 2014 and January 1st – March 31st 2015, containing thousands of observations .
+The first and major one, provided by Five Thirty Eight, is Uber ridership data set in two different time spans from April 1st – September 30th 2014 and January 1st – March 31st 2015, containing thousands of observations .
 In this data set we can find the specific time and date there was a pickup by Uber.

     ##          Date.Time     Lat      Lon   Base
     ## 1 4/1/2014 0:11:00 40.7690 -73.9549 B02512